Jonathan2251/lbd/_sources/gpu.rst.txt

   at sub-warp granularity, while the convergence optimizer in Volta will still group together threads which are executing the same code and run them in parallel for maximum efficiency.
-  In Cuda Applications, this feature provides more parallel opportunities with __syncwarp() to user programmers as :numref:`volta-2`.
+  In Cuda Applications, this feature provides more parallel opportunities with __syncwarp() to user programmers as shown in :numref:`volta-2`.

 .. _volta-2:
 .. figure:: ../Fig/gpu/volta-2.png